MegApril/police-staffing-analysis/README.md

 |10 Hour Shift with Military Leave|	2.34|
 |10 Hour Shift without Military Leave|	2.11|

-This means for these various shifts, 1.7 - 2.3 officers would have to be assigned to a shift to ensure 1 is working at any given time.
+This means for these various shifts, 1.7 - 2.3 officers would have to be an employee of the precinct to ensure 1 is working at any given time.

+---

 # Staffing Recommendations and Justification
 ## Total Workload, Patrol Workload, and Precinct Full Time Officers